 Why third grade?

 Research shows that reading ability in third grade can be a tipping point for later academic and life success.
 Students not reading at grade level are less likely to finish high school which may have consequences later in life.

 Each year, librarians from Sno-Isle Libraries come up with a new list of six books for the reading challenge.
 With careful consideration, they choose books that have wide appeal and cover a range of reading abilities.
-Whenever possible, the list includes books by local authors who also participate in the reading challenge such as Patrick Jennings and Kelly Jones.
+Whenever possible, the list includes books by local authors who also participate in the reading challenge.
+Our 2019-2020 local authors are Suzanne Selfors and Asia Citro.

 Students, teachers and parents agree the benefits abound to this wildly popular program!

 - "The reading challenge makes me feel a part of a team."

 - "I started a huge book and it was easy."

 - "I really love the Reading Challenge and I hope it goes on for generations."